 How Long Does Propane Last?

-Utilizing propane is a very effective fuel source for nearly countless applications, from firing up the grill, all the way to keeping your home heated and warm.
-It does have one, somewhat small caveat, however—learning how to maintain your supply.
+Propane is a very effective fuel source for nearly countless applications, from firing up the grill to keeping your home heated and warm.
+It does have one caveat, however—learning how to maintain your supply.
 This can feel like a challenging task at first (maybe even a bit frustrating), but we’re happy to say that with the barest of preparation and information, you can be storing adequate amounts of fuel to meet all of your needs.

 Does Propane Expire?

 First up comes one of our most important questions: Will your stored fuel expire?
 And we’re glad to say no, it will not!
 Unlike fuel sources that can degrade over time (kerosene, diesel, gasoline), propane fuel has no expiration date, nor will its potency suffer while being stored.
 The only thing you need to worry about when storing propane is maintaining the health and integrity of the propane storage tank.

 You need to have on-site tanks re-certified every decade, and it’s wise to get the tank inspected by a professional to detect any possible leaks annually.